-We started our Berkshires picnicking in the summer of 2019 on a Saturday morning in July at the breathtaking grounds of the Mount Estate and Gardens in Lenox.
-Mount was Shakespeare and Company’s original location when they founded the company in 1978 but now it is where their “family” style performance happens in the summer (this program is unfortunately not happening in summer of 2022 but check the Mount Calendar for updated list of events) (You can also follow us on the backstage tour of the theater’s Lenox campus in this post).
+We started our Berkshires picnicking weekend during one of the recent summers on a Saturday morning in July at the breathtaking grounds of the Mount Estate and Gardens in Lenox.
+Mount was Shakespeare and Company’s original location when they founded the company in 1978 but now it is where their “family” style performance happen in the summer (this program is unfortunately not happening in summer of 2022 but check the Mount Calendar for updated list of events) (You can also follow us on the backstage tour of the theater’s Lenox campus in this post).

 Summer 2019 “lawn” production was Taming of the Shrew – a comedy that asks “big” questions about love, marriage, family and friendship.
 Director Kelly Galvin created this 90-minute production for the regional tour earlier in the spring but expanded it for the larger setting at the Mount.

 The costumes and decorations incorporate contemporary flourishes and create bold world that as Galvin says, is “different from, but related to, our own.”